TrenchBoot/trenchboot-issues/.github/ISSUE_TEMPLATE/enhancement-request.md

 name: Enhancement request
 about: Suggest a new feature or an improvement of existing functionality.
 title: ''
-labels: 'P: default, T: enhancement'
+labels: 'P: default, T: enhancement, W: todo'
 assignees: ''

 ---